 Dinner at Clarence Seedorf

 Also a recommendation for football fans with a certain budget: restaurant Finger’s Garden in the north of Milan.
-Most certainly no typical football spot, but a classy Japanese restaurant, since 2004 under the ownership of Clarence Seedorf.
-With a little bit of luck you run in some former players of AC Milan, or even Clarence himself.
+Most certainly no typical football spot, but a classy Japanese restaurant, which has been owned by Clarence Seedorf since 2004.
+With a little bit of luck, you run into some former players of AC Milan, or even Clarence himself.

 Milanello, historical ground

-Almost as famous as San Siro is Milanello, the idyllic training ground in AC Milan in the little village of Carnago, about 50 kilometers north-west of the city.
+Milanello is almost as famous as San Siro.
+The idyllic training ground of AC Milan is in the little village of Carnago, about 50 kilometres northwest of the city.
 It's not open for public, but from the Via Milanello you get a good impression.
-Also it's not unusual to wait at the gate for the players to get an autograph or a picture with one of your heroes.
+Also, it's not unusual to wait at the gate for the players to come out, so you can get an autograph or a picture with one of your heroes.

 Rent a car

-Rent a car if you want to see some of the surroundings as well, because the distances in Milan are quite big.
-Taxis aren't cheap.
-A rental car gives you also the option to see Milanello, even though it's not open.
+Rent a car if you want to see some of the surroundings as well because the distances in Milan are quite large.
+Taxis are quite expensive too.
+A rental car gives you the option to see Milanello, even though it's not open.

-If you go by public transport, metro station San Siro Stadio is de westelijke endpoint of metro line 5 and is close to the stadium.
-After one of the matches you take one of the many trams behind the Curva Sud, back to the city centre.
+If you go by public transport, the metro station San Siro Stadio is the final destination of metro line 5 and is close to the stadium.
+After one of the matches, you can take one of the many trams behind the Curva Sud, back to the city centre.

 Images: Giacomo Cosua, SANTOS, BSR Agency